Curcuma [KER-koo-muh] is an elegant perennial summer plant with over 100 species.

 Get one or two rhizomes from the nearest organic plant store and break them into small pieces.

-Place the rhizome pieces at least 2″ inches below the soil surface.
+Place the tubers or rhizome pieces at least 2″ inches below the soil surface.

 Make sure the buds or tips are facing upward.